Samsung/tizen-docs/docs/application/dotnet/guides/uix/voice-control.md

     To retrieve the commands you have added to the command list:

-    -   You can use the `GetAllCommands()` method of the [Tizen.Uix.VoiceControl.VoiceCommandList](https://samsung.github.io/TizenFX/latest/api/Tizen.Uix.VoiceControl.VoiceCommandList.html) class to get all commands from the command list:
+    -   You can use the `GetAllCommands()` method of the [Tizen.Uix.VoiceControl.VoiceCommandList](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.VoiceControl.VoiceCommandList.html) class to get all commands from the command list:

-        ```
+        ```csharp
         void foreach_command()
         {
             try